Limmen/csle/README.md

 ## Documentation

 Documentation, installation instructions, and usage examples are available [here](https://limmen.dev/csle/).
-PDF versions of the documentation for each release are available [here](./releases/)
+A PDF version of the documentation is available [here](./releases/)

 ## Supported Releases